 We analyze the simplest measurement procedure that can take place $-$ that of direct amplification to a macroscopic signal.
-We take a simple model of measurement using a parametric amplifier in a rotating frame, as in current low noise photonic or superconducting experimental measurements.
-To measure $\hat{x}$, the system prepared in $|\psi_{sup}\rangle$ is amplified according to a unitary interaction \citep{Yuen1976}
+Measurement is modeled by a measuring device (a meter) that produces macroscopic outputs, namely the parametric amplifier \citep{drummond2020retrocausal}.
+To measure $\hat{x}$, the system prepared in a state $|\psi\rangle$ is amplified according to the Hamiltonian \citep{Yuen1976}

 where $g>0$ is real.
-The system evolves according to $H_{A}$ for a time $t_{f}$, to give the final measurement output.
+The system evolves under $H_{amp}$ for a time $t_{f}$, to give the final measurement output.
 The measurement is completed simply by the fields being amplified to become macroscopic, and hence detectable to macroscopic devices or observers.
-No special ``collapse'' is required, only normal physical processes.
-For $g>0$, it is known that the dynamics of $H_{A}$ gives solutions that amplify the ``position'' $\hat{x}$ but attenuate the orthogonal ``momentum'' quadrature $\hat{p}=(\hat{a}-\hat{a}^{\dagger})/2i$.
-This is clear from the standard operator Heisenberg equations which give the solutions
+The importance of amplification is explained by Bohr, who regarded measurement as amplification \citep{bohr1987essays}.

-The Hamiltonian $H_{A}$ is equivalent to the Hamiltonian required to induce squeezing in $\hat{p}$.
-The solutions give for the means $\bar{x}$ and variances
+For $g>0$, the dynamics of $H_{amp}$ gives solutions that amplify the ``position'' $\hat{x}$ but attenuate the orthogonal ``momentum'' quadrature $\hat{p}$.
+This is clear from the standard operator Heisenberg equations which give solutions